shoeffner/mthesis/src/models_and_methods.md

 The BioID dataset features only 23 different people with multiple images of each.
 Thirty arbitrary example photos can be found in @fig:bioid_examples.
-The dataset is often used to compare face and pupil detection algorithms [@Timm2011] and \Gaze{}'s implementation is be compared to the original implementation by
+The dataset is often used to compare face and pupil detection algorithms [@Timm2011] and \Gaze{}'s implementation is compared to the original implementation by
 @Timm2011.

 As described in @sec:an-alternative-approach-itracker, the iTracker is trained